clij/clij2-assistant/readme.md

 Furthermore, the constant support by the Image Science and the NEUBIAS communities is fantastic.

 This work was supported by the German Federal Ministry of Research and Education (BMBF) under the code 031L0044 (Sysbio II).
+We also acknowledge the support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC2068 - Cluster of Excellence Physics of Life of TU Dresden.

 ## Feedback welcome!
 I'm eager to receiving feedback: robert dot haase at tu minus dresden dot de